kmhess/SoFiA-image-pipeline/README.md

 `Reproject 0.7.1` \
 `pvextractor 0.2`

-Only guaranteed to run with the SoFiA 2.4.1 (bba8c43).
+Only guaranteed to run with the SoFiA 2.4.1 (bba8c43) or later.
 SoFiA-2 needs to have `parameter.wcs = True` for units in images to make sense.
-To be on the safe side, also set `parameter.physical = True`
+To be on the safe side, also set `parameter.physical = True`.
+Also, if you run SoFiA-2 on a subregion, must have `parameter.offset = True`.

 Installation